gvwilson/sensibleadventures/misc/bear-02.md

 "That's impossible," Aft said sharply.
 "We've already lost half a day, and if the tornado comes back like you said---"

-"But Cloak is hurt," Noxy interrupted hurriedly, "She needs to rest for a few days, or she'll never make it to Chaghan, much less back home."
+"But Charger is hurt," Noxy protested.
+"She needs to rest for a few days, or she'll never make it to Chaghan, much less back home."

-"Well, we can't afford dawdle around for a week," Aft snorted.
+"We can't afford dawdle around for a week," Aft snapped.
 "Chaghan's crops haven't seen rain in a month.."

-"Well then, I'll stay here with Cloak until he's better," Noxy declared.
+"Well then, I'll stay here with Charger until he's better," Noxy declared.

 "Oh no you won't," Aft told her, glaring.
 "I'm not leaving one of my